apndx/DenMaker/Documentation/week_report_2.md

 creating UI(has to have logic) -> creating logic -> logic has to had an area and a roombuilder -> roombuilder need an area -> area needs measurements that are given as parameters that are asked in the UI

+I was trying to do tests for the RoomBuilder, but came across problems of how to deal with all the randomness involved.
+For example the addRooms -method takes only a parameter of the amount of room adding attempts, and then creates as many random rooms as the input suggests.

+I came up with a workaround for this and made another constructor for Room and optional method for roombuilding.
+The optional methods take parametres instead of creating random measurements or rooms.

 ### Questions

 If there are any change suggestions about the structure of this program, they would be greatly appreciated.

 I'm not sure where I should create the random generator, now both tile and room have their own randoms.

+How do I test a method that draws something?
+Other than look at the picture that is being drawn?

 ### Next week

+I will make the maze algorithm, and also the door-adding algorithm.